Dirac12/Quasi_Periodic_Oscillations-ICR/README.md

 ## Installations and Getting Started

-Install Anaconda and create a new environment for this project
+Make sure you have installed  Anaconda and create a new environment for this project

 ```
-conda create -n astro batanalysis matplotlib astropy numpy scipy boto3 sgp4
+conda create -n astro batanalysis matplotlib astropy numpy scipy boto3 sgp4 pathlib stingray lmfit
 ```

 Then to enter: